 The conversation flowed pretty well.
 It was interesting to get to know some of the people and their different stories and experiences in the UK.
 There was a Nigerian man who wanted a career change and was studying to be a nurse.
 His face was plastered over all the local buses.
 He was the multicultural, smiling face of an advert by the local university promoting their course in nursing.

 Another man had just arrived in the country from Botswana.
 He was a scholar but he had got a low-paid manual job in a newspaper factory for now.
 He struggled with the pace and the accents and the cold reception from some of the workers.
 He told us about the first Africans who came to the county as slaves and servants hundreds of years ago and the little that was known about them.
 Often it was just an anglicised name on a sad gravestone and a reference to their race or African origin.
-They were small in number and they all but disappeared soon after slavery was abolished in 1834.
+He said that they were small in number and they all but disappeared soon after slavery was abolished in 1834.

 We also met a woman from Ethiopia who worked in a store on the high street, she used to be the cleaner there but she was such an impressive worker that she was employed directly by the store.
 But despite work going well she struggled with loneliness; her family were all back home.